OsamahAnsari/ProjectTalos/_posts/2020-09-11-project-preparation.md

 Finally, I rewrote this devblog to accurately document the process from Week 1.
 Initially, it simply had filler from the [Jekyll Tutorial](https://jekyllrb.com/docs/posts/).
 In the process I had to recreate the post file, resulting in the original post date being inaccurate.
 The original post was made on September 7, 2020.

 Well, that is all for this week.
-Check back in next week for another update.
+Check back next week for another update.

 Thanks for reading!